Bali needs our help: cookbook for a cause

 Been to Bali?
 Buy a book

-The Bali Needs Our Help project is asking people to order books via a Chuffed crowd funder, with more than $257,000 raised to date.
-The project aims to sell 5000 books and raise $375,000, with all profits going directly to local charities that have been badly hit.
+The Bali Needs Our Help project is asking people to order books via a Chuffed crowd funder.
+The campaign has raised more than $257,000 thus far.
+The project aims to sell 5000 books and raise $375,000.
+All profits will go directly to local charities.

 Charities that will receive funding from the project